Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/10/start-of-the-new-respect-campaign.md

 All the information on the campaign can be found at: www.ethz.ch/respekt/en

 Register for the events you are interested in and find out more about different aspects of respect.
 The full programme and registration details can be found here .

-ETH Zurich offers various contact and advice service centres that provide employees and students with professional and confidential counselling services.
-If you have the feeling that someone has not really got the point, please get in touch with one of our contact and advice services .